 Introduction to Quality Assurance Tools

 Quality Assurance – QA is defined as the standards to ensure the standard of the released software system by observing the software engineering strategies and processes.
 It truly spans across the whole SDLC – software development life cycle including proper needs management, software style, coding, testing, and management.
-The testing team also ensures the standard of products and services.
+The quality assurance tester also ensures the standard of products and services.

 QA conjointly manages and organizes the management goals, various processes, and policies that specializes on meeting client needs and improving customer satisfaction.
 With this, there are possibilities of the client to feel that they are receiving good products that perpetually keep improved within the new and dynamic technology era.